U.S. evidence for foreign cases · Get My Discovery — a d/b/a of the Law Office of Derek J. Soltis

 What's Changed Since ZF Automotive

-Post-2022 developments through 2025: the Second Circuit's ICSID ruling (Webuild) and the 2025 wave of circuit decisions.
+Post-2022 developments into 2026: the Second Circuit's ICSID ruling (Webuild), the 2025 circuit wave, and 2026 privilege & "for use" decisions.

 Arbitration